aol/micro-server/readme.md

 ##Tech Stack

-Microserver seamlessly integrates Jersey 2, Spring 4, Guava, Codahale Metrics, Swagger, SimpleReact and Grizzly into a standalone REST server that can be leveraged as a simple library within a Java app.
+Microserver seamlessly integrates Jersey 2, Spring 4, Guava, Codahale Metrics, Swagger, Spring Data / JDBC / Hibernat, SimpleReact and Grizzly into a standalone REST server that can be leveraged as a simple library within a Java app.

+It also includes features, and supports patterns we have found useful in scaling out our own Microservices infrastructure.

 ##Zero Configuration